Bat Removal Service in Grants Pass

 - First: The inspection will occur during the evening hours and will allow your A-One Pest Control technician to observe the bats while they are active.
-This will provide information on where they are coming and going from, how many of them there are, and why type of bats they are
+This will provide information on where they are coming and going from, how many of them there are, and what type of bats they are.

 - Second: The following inspection will occur during the day and will allow the technician to study the bats while they are asleep and not moving.
 This will provide the final information needed to determine what treatment options will work best for your particular infestation.